greg-raven/Department-21/_posts/2016-10-03-dementia-test.md

 However, if you did say “water,” proceed to Question #3.

-\# 3.
-If a red house is made from red bricks and a blue house is made from blue bricks and a pink house is made from pink bricks and a black house is made from black bricks, what is a green house made from?
+**3. If a red house is made from red bricks and a blue house is made from blue bricks and a pink house is made from pink bricks and a black house is made from black bricks, what is a green house made from?**

 Answer: Greenhouses are made from glass.

-If you said “green bricks,” why are you still reading this???
+If you said “green bricks,” why are you still reading this?
 PLEASE, go lie down!

-But, if you said ‘glass,’ go on to Question #4.
+But, if you said “glass,” go on to Question #4.

-\# 4.
-Please do not use a calculator for this for it would be cheating:
+**4. Please do not use a calculator for this for it would be cheating:**

 You are driving a bus from New York City to Philadelphia.